New South Wales federal redistribution

 Comments on objections referring to this matter: COB119 – Anonymous 1, COB231 – Anonymous 29

 Redistribution Committee’s proposed redistribution: At the commencement of the redistribution, the Divisions of Lindsay and Macquarie did not meet the two numerical requirements of the Electoral Act.
-Consequently, the boundaries of both electoral divisions needed to be altered such that electors were required to be transferred from one or more other electoral divisions.
+Consequently, the boundaries of both electorates needed to be altered such that electors were required to be transferred from one or more other electorates.

 Several suggestions to the redistribution and comments on suggestions argued that the proposed Division of Macquarie should gain all or part of the localities of Emu Heights, Emu Plains and Leonay from the Division of Lindsay.
 The Redistribution Committee noted that while there are significant community of interest links between these localities and the Division of Lindsay, transferring the localities of Emu Heights, Emu Plains and Leonay from the existing Division of Lindsay to the proposed Division of Macquarie would satisfy the two numerical requirements of the Electoral Act.
 This would also mean that no further changes to the boundaries of the proposed Divisions of Lindsay or Macquarie were required.